HealthJoy Connected Navigation Platform

 • Not covered by their own or their spouse’s flexible spending account (FSA).

-If you can afford to contribute the maximum to your HSA each year, it can be a smart savings strategy.
-Unlike a 401(k), an HSA lets you save for future medical expenses without paying taxes or penalties when you withdraw the money.
-If your employer contributes to your HSA, contribute enough to reach the maximum match.
+If employees can afford to contribute the maximum to their HSA each year, it can be a smart investment in their future.
+Unlike a 401(k), an HSA lets employees save for future medical expenses without paying taxes or penalties when they withdraw the money.

-If you’re an HSA account holder aged 55 or older, you’re eligible to employ an additional HSA contribution catch-up contribution limit of $1,000 beyond the standard annual maximum.
+If employees closer to retirement age feel like they may be behind, you can let them know that HSAs offer options to catch up!
+HSA account holders aged 55 or older are eligible to employ an additional HSA contribution catch-up contribution limit of $1,000 beyond the standard annual maximum.

 When you integrate your employees’ health accounts into HealthJoy’s platform, we can help turn understanding into action.

-• Provider visits.
-When HealthJoy performs a provider search, our recommendation will include a reminder to use your financial health accounts for eligible expenses.
-A concierge can always answer questions about qualified expenses as you plan for any copayments or other fees.
+When HealthJoy performs a provider search, our recommendation will include a reminder for employees to use their FSA for eligible expenses.
+A concierge can always answer questions about qualified expenses as employees plan for any copayments or other fees.

-• Durable medical equipment.
-We can help determine if purchases like CPAP machines, wheelchairs, and portable oxygen concentrators are HSA-eligible.
+We can help determine if purchases like CPAP machines, wheelchairs and portable oxygen concentrators are HSA-eligible.
 Our concierge can even recommend a local provider or provide an approved online vendor.

-Our healthcare concierge team can help with questions about what’s covered, contribution limits, and more.
-Open the HealthJoy app and tap “Chat” to connect with JOY, our AI assistant, and our team of expert healthcare concierges.
-Schedule a demo today.
+Our healthcare concierge team can help with questions about what’s covered, contribution limits and much more.

 A Valuable Tool